AzamatRG/turtlebro_overheat_sensor/readme.md

 NOTE:
 If you are using an unbranded LED lamp module, connect a current limiting resistor to the LED.

+### Connecting limit switch

+Limit switch 'ON' pin must be connected STRICTLY to pin marked 'GPIO' in  white connector marked as 'A13'.
+Limit switch 'GND' pin must be connected to 'GND' pin on the same connector marked as 'A12'.
+Limit switch 'VCC' pin must be connected to '5V' pin on the same connector marked as 'A12'.

 ### How to install on Arduino

 Install Arduino Ide https://www.arduino.cc/en/main/software